appressoas/django_cradmin/docs/guide_gettingstarted/gettingstartedguide_part_two.rst

 As you probarly remember you can use ``mockresponse.selector.prettyprint()`` to print the template in your terminal and find which tests css classes used in CRadmin if you have a mock request with htmls.

-Make list item a link
+Make List Item a Link
 ---------------------
 The plan is to later on make a detail view in the public UI so one can get more information about each message.
 Therefore we need to make each list element a link.
 For the time being the link will just take us to the list view.
 To